ansonl/ansonl.github.io/reference/toyota-corolla-cross-hybrid-spare-wheel-holder-directions.md

 3. Insert the hold down knob with M8 bolt into the hold down ring.
 The flat surfaces of the knob will be flat against the interior circular cutout of the hold down ring.

-4. Finger tighten the hold down knob by turning the knob clockwise and applying downward pressure to the hold down knob.
+4. Finger tighten the hold down knob by turning the knob clockwise and applying downward pressure to the hold down ring.
 Stop tightening the knob when resistance is encountered.
-Do not overtighten the knob or else **Part 1** threads will be stripped.
+Do not overtighten the knob or else **Part 1** and **Part 3** threads will be stripped.

 5. If there is excessive play in the tire, repeat the previous step.

     > The plastic threads in **Part 1** are sufficient to hold the tire in place.
-If you strip the plastic threads in **Part 1**, the M8 nut cutout on the bottom of the **Part 1** may be enlarged to fit a M8 nut for an additional fastening point but this is not tested or recommended.
+If you strip the plastic threads in **Part 1**, the M8 nut cutout on the bottom of the **Part 1** may be enlarged to fit a M8 nut for an additional fastening point but this is untested.

 ### Cargo Deck Spacer